-West Virginia is one of the states where many people have less than $10,000 saved.
+West Virginia is one of the states where many people have less than $10,000 saved for retirement.
 Luckily, annual expenditures fall below the U.S. mean in every category except for groceries, which exceed the average by a mere 3.1 percent.

 Annual Expenditure: $44,246

 Illinois is a state where you can maximize your retirement benefits.
 Healthcare, utilities, housing and groceries are all less expensive in Illinois compared to the rest of America, making it one of the cheapest places to retire.

 You don’t have to stay too busy when you reach retirement age in the Beehive State.
 Utah’s cost of living comes in at 3.4 percent below the U.S. average, which could contribute to why it’s one of the states where it’s easiest to save $1 million for retirement.

 Although healthcare is 16.1 percent more expensive in Wisconsin, housing helps make up for it — at $13,964, residents can reap a 12.1 percent savings compared to the rest of the U.S.

 Annual Expenditure: $43,285